 From May to September, the park offers several ranger programs at no charge.
-These include talks, evening programs at the campground amphitheater and occassional astronomy programs, check the visitor center for details.
-Click here for a schedule of programs currently being offered.
+These include talks, evening programs at the campground amphitheater and occasional astronomy programs.
+Check the visitor center for details.

 The Fruita Schoolhouse is a restored and refurbished historic structure located on Utah Highway 24, 0.8 miles (1.3 km) east of the visitor center.

 The Merin-Smith Implement Shed, 0.5 miles (0.8 km) south on the Scenic Drive, offers a recorded message about life in a Mormon pioneer community.

 The Gifford House Store and Museum, 1 mile (1.6 km) south on the Scenic Drive, is typical of rural Utah farm-houses of the early 1900s and is open from March 14 (Pi Day) to October 31 (closing date can vary).
 Handmade sales items are available including daily fresh baked pie!